yegle/pandas-website/developers.rst

 relevant section after you figure it out is a simple way to ensure it will help the next person.

-Once you follow the below steps to set up your environment, you can navigate to your local pandas/docs directory and run
+Once you have followed the steps below to download the source code from github and set up your environment, make sure you have built the C extensions in place, then navigate to your local pandas/docs directory and run

 ::